pip-services/pip-services-docs/content/en/getting_started/tutorials/data_microservice/__code2_go.md

-Add a go.mod file with the following lines to the root of the project’s folder:
+Add a go.mod file with the following lines to the root of the project's folder:

 **/go.mod**